tahsin314/Intracranial_Hemorrhage_Web_App/README.md

  The objective of this project is to create a web tool for neuro-specialists to assist them in brain hemorrhage detection and localization task.
 An abstract of this project has been submitted to the `Society for Imaging Informatics in Medicine 2019`.

+**Update: This project abstract has been accepted at the [SIIM](https://siim.org/) Conference!
+Congratulations to everyone who worked, guided and supported us.**

 ## Table of Contents